-Our intergenerational social action programme connects young people with older people in their communities to create positive change.
+Our intergenerational social action programme connected young people with older people in their communities to create positive change.

-All of our social action programmes are participant-led and follow three key stages:
+All of our social action programmes were participant-led and followed three key stages:

 Explore: Learning more about each other through games and conversation